-Follow by hand stitching the muzzle to the face (for aesthetic reason, only stitch on the top fabric and batting, don’t stitch the bottom fabric) then stitch the button eyes and nose accordingly.
+Follow by hand stitching the muzzle to the face (for aesthetic reasons, only stitch on the top fabric and batting; don’t stitch the bottom fabric).
+Then, stitch the button eyes and nose accordingly.

-Position and sew the ears to the key pouch by slip stitching around on those places that in contact with the pouch.
+Position and sew the ears to the key pouch by slip stitching around those places that are in contact with the pouch.

-Layer the back pouch piece at the bottom, slip stitch around from marking to marking on both left and right side to complete the Beagle pouch.
+Layer the back pouch piece at the bottom, slip stitch around from marking to marking on both left and right sides to complete the Beagle pouch.

-Woof woof woof, the Beagle Dog Key Pouch is ready to keep the keys in it safe and cozy.
+Woof woof woof, the Beagle Key Holder is ready to keep the keys in it safe and cozy.